 Now let’s see article 317 of IPC from this Indiakanoon link

 “Exposure and abandonment of child under twelve years, by parent or person having care of it.—Whoever being the father or mother of a child under the age of twelve years, or having the care of such child, shall expose or leave such child in any place with the intention of wholly abandoning such child, shall be punished with imprisonment of either description for a term which may extend to seven years, or with fine, or with both.
-Explanation.—This section is not intended to prevent the trial of the offender for murder or culpable homicide, as the case may be, if the child dies in consequence of the exposure.”
+Explanation.—This section is not intended to prevent the trial of the offender for murder or culpable homicide, as the case may be if the child dies in consequence of the exposure.”

-The above statement of IPC 317 clearly shows that the author Flavia is clearly misleading her readers as this article do have provision of not only taking the child away from a deserting father but also this law has provision for punishing the same father.
+The above statement of IPC 317 clearly shows that the author Flavia is clearly misleading her readers as this article do have the provision of not only taking the child away from a deserting father but also this law has provision for punishing the same father.
 We get worried when this kind of statement comes from an advocate, we understand that she is not qualified enough to state herself as an advocate.

-In her argument she stated that when any parent is antagonistic against the other parent the joint custody can’t be ordered and to refute shared parentage in India she said that most of our custody battles are bitter and antagonistic.
+In her argument, she stated that when any parent is antagonistic against the other parent the joint custody can’t be ordered and to refute shared parentage in India she said that most of our custody battles are bitter and antagonistic.
 However, she had conveniently ignored the fact that the custody battle is antagonistic (if at all) because most of the time the custody goes to the mother and fathers are not given custody of their children easily.
-Indian courts carefully ignores father’s rights while forcing the father to pay maintenance and child support.
+Indian courts carefully ignore father’s rights while forcing the father to pay maintenance and child support.

 She also wanted an unambiguous financial support for divorcing women and their children to bring in emotional stability to women.
 This demand of hers shows that feminists in India are only bothered about money for themselves and want to earn money using their children.
 In case of joint custody the father will anyway be required to take 50% of child care and hence there is no question of financial hardship arising out of a Shared Parenting norm.

 The mention of non-adversarial or mutual consent divorce where a joint parentage and financial settlement is ensured prior the divorce shows her poor or skewed representation of facts.
 Even today in most of the mutual divorces shared parenting is not followed.
-The shared parenting norms existing today allows father only as the visiting uncle who can see the child for two hour every alternate week.
-Also this right can go away if the father fails to meet the child for certain period due to some reason.
+The shared parenting norms existing today allows father only as the visiting uncle who can see the child for two hours every alternate week.
+Also, this right can go away if the father fails to meet the child for a certain period due to some reason.

-Conclusion from the feminist arguments
+The conclusion from the feminist arguments

-It is thus clear from the above points that feminists are trying to mis-represent the facts concerning parentage.
+It is thus clear from the above points that feminists are trying to misrepresent the facts concerning parentage.
 They are creating unnecessary skewed facts and confusing the readers.
-It is shocking to note that a media like Asian Age is also promoting one sided skewed views and that shows once again how much our media standards has come down.
+It is shocking to note that a media like Asian Age is also promoting one-sided skewed views and that shows once again how much our media standards has come down.